 Tip 10 – Install Anti-Malware

-The most important security measure is to install an anti-malware.
+The most important security measure is to install anti-malware.
 Applications, such as MalwareFox, protect the overall health of your system.

 It protects your online activities while shopping.
 Real-time protection removes threats such as pop-ups, toolbars, and other sources of malicious software.
 Also, it scans your system for questionable files.
 That means you can catch threats even after downloading them.
 Even unknown malware cannot penetrate such protection.